aniasobo/react-boilerplate/README.md

 Sample project in React with Webpack, Babel.
 It:
 * bundles JS modules with Webpack
-* compiles modern ES6 to browser-compatibile JS with Babel
+* compiles modern ES6 and JSX to browser-compatibile JS with Babel

 ---